New Zealand women's national rugby sevens team: 2013 Oceania Sevens Championship

-2013–2014 Seven Series season
+2013–2014 Sevens Series season

-The 2013–2014 season commenced with a loss to Australia in the final of the Dubai Sevens before going on to win in Atlanta, followed by a runner up in São Paulo before the squad won the next six tournaments to win that year's title.
+The 2013–2014 season commenced with a loss to Australia in the final of the Dubai Sevens on 28–29 November 2013.

-In January 2014 contracts were awarded with at least four “tier one” players getting NZ$30,000 for, at least four “tier two” players getting NZ$25,000 and the remaining contracted players NZ$15,000 to NZ$20,000.
+In January 2014 contracts were awarded with at least four "tier one" players getting NZ$30,000, at least four "tier two" players getting NZ$25,000 and the remaining contracted players NZ$15,000 to NZ$20,000.
 The 19 contacted players were Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Sarah Hirini, Vaine Greig, Honey Hireme, Carla Hohepa, Hayley Hutana, Linda Itunu, Shiray Kika, Kayla McAlister, Huriana Manuel, Tyla Nathan-Wong, Alexis Tapsell, Hazel Tubic, Ruby Tui, Selica Winiata and Portia Woodman.
-While the amounts were not sufficient to allow a fulltime commitment, the contracts allowed players the option to work and train part-time.
+While the amounts were not sufficient to allow a full-time commitment, the contracts allowed players the option to work and train part-time.
 As a result, most of the players had to take paid jobs, which they had to balance with training, overseas travel and often family commitments.

 By 2014 the squad still under the overall direction of head coach Sean Horan had consolidated around two hubs, one at Auckland under Allan Bunting and the other at Mount Maunganui under Cory Sweeney.
 A few players were located in the Waikato.

+Returning to the series following the Christmas break the team won in Atlanta on 15–16 February 2014, followed by a runner up in São Paulo before the squad won in Guangzhou.
+The season came down to the wire at the last tournament which was held at Amsterdam on 16–17 May 2014, as New Zealand was only two points ahead of Australia going into it.
+The team was strengthened by the inclusion of Kelly Brazier for the first time this season following her recovery from a hip issue.
+As Baker, Greig, Tubic and Tui were unavailable due to injury and Honey Hireme is absent for family reasons Chelsea Simple (nee Alley) made her debut for the team.
+The full team consisted of Kelly Brazier, Gayle Broughton, Sarah Hirini, Carla Hohepa, Linda Itunu, Kayla McAlister, Huriana Manuel, Tyla Nathan-Wong, Chelsea Semple, Jordon Webber, Katarina Whata-Simpkins, Portia Woodman with Shiray Kaka the travelling reserve to provide cover for Broughton if she was unable to recover from a hamstring issue in time.
+After defeating Russia 36-0 in the quarter-finals, and England 26-10 in the semi-final New Zealand won the tournament after defeating Australia 29-12 in the final and secured the series win ending it with 96 points, four ahead of Australia.

-In a warmup to the upcoming sevens season the team won the 2014 Oceania Women's Sevens Championship held in Noosa in October 2014, defeating Australia 31–10 in the final.
+In a warm up to the upcoming sevens season the team won the 2014 Oceania Women's Sevens Championship held in Noosa in October 2014, defeating Australia 31–10 in the final.